The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 How To Do The Research

-In order to do it right, you have to find the people who can-and will give you the answers you need.
+In order to do your research the right way, you have to find the people who can-and will give you the answers you need.

 The tough questions…the ones that will get you to a yes or no decision on purchasing the franchise you’re interested in, have to be asked of the franchisees.
 They’re the ones who have already invested their money in the franchise you’re thinking of investing your own money into.
-They’re the ones living and breathing the business day after day, year after year.
+They’ve signed a franchise agreement.
+And they’re the ones living and breathing the business day after day, year after year.

 The first way to get answers to your questions is to get franchisees on the phone.

 Tip: To find franchisees to call, just look in the Franchise Disclosure Document (FDD) you’ll be receiving.
 The names of every single franchisee are listed in it.
-I’ll teach you about the FDD in a bit.
+I’ll teach you about the Franchise Disclosure Document in a bit.

-Before you buy a franchise, you need to spend a lot of time on the phone with current franchisees.
-Believe it or not, lots of people don’t do this.
+In essence, you need to spend a lot of time on the phone with current franchisees to get the answers you need to make a smart decision.
+And believe it or not, lots of people don’t do this.

 How many franchisees should you talk to?

-Have meaningful phone conversations with at least a dozen franchisees as part of your research.
-But, don’t stop there.
-Watch the short video I produced below to learn the second way to get answers to your questions.
+You need to have meaningful phone conversations with at least a dozen franchisees as part of your research.

 The 5 questions I’m providing below should be asked of every franchisee you talk with.
 They’ll help you get to the heart of the matter.
 They’ll help you determine if the franchise you’re thinking of buying is the right one for you.